min2ha/ukwa-site/content/target/58266/index.en.md

   "subject": null
 }

-# Mirror: Computer gaming turned my 14-year-old son into a monster and his addiction has torn our family apart

 News article about a teenager who was addicted to online gaming and had to have therapy to help/cure his addiction